mitus1212/tsh-test-automation/README.md

 # tsh-test-automation

 Implemented using Typescript with WebdriverIo.
 NodeJs 18.15.0 or newer is required to run tests.
+There are still many test cases to cover, these are just examples.

 # How to run all tests: